kalendar/assessments/srl/metacognition/medium.md

 ## Metacognition

 Your metacognition score is in the medium range, which suggests that you have some of the metacognitive skills needed to complete college-level work and enhance learning.
-We encourage you to sharpen your thinking by clicking on the Do button below and experimenting with the metacognitive strategies you find there.
+The more you are able to take control of your thinking, you will be better able to understand things more deeply, remember them longer, and do better in school.
+As your metacognition improves, you will find that you can **reflect** on the appropriateness of learning strategies and **adjust** as needed.

+Click on the **Planning**, **Monitoring**, and **Evaluation** buttons to learn more.